division of property when a marriage or de facto relationship ends

-Since 1 February 2002, the property rights of both married and de facto couples (including same-sex couples) who have lived together for three years have been governed by the same equal-sharing rules in the PROPERTY (RELATIONSHIPS) ACT 1976 (see How to understand the division of property when a marriage, civil union or de facto relationship ends).
+The property rights of both married and de facto New Zealand couples (including same-sex couples) who have lived together for three years have been governed by the same equal-sharing rules in the PROPERTY (RELATIONSHIPS) ACT.
 In April 2005 civil unions were established as a legally recognised form of relationship, and civil union couples who break up are now treated the same as married couples under the Property (Relationships) Act.

 These couples have the option of either making their own property agreement (referred to as "contracting out" of the Act), in which case their property will be divided in ways that they specify in the agreement, or to not make any agreement of their own, in which case they will automatically be covered by the equal-sharing rules in the Act.